Cross over a century of time

 The world’s longest covered bridge

-Located in Hartland in the Saint John River Valley, this 390-metre (1,282-ft.) long bridge opened in 1901 and was purchased by the government of New Brunswick in 1906.
+Located in Hartland in the Saint John River Valley, this 390-metre (1,282-ft.) long bridge opened in 1901.
 Lighting was installed in 1924 and a side walkway was added to the bridge in 1945.
 There's a visitor information centre within walking distance of the bridge.

 A romantic past